overcrown/overcrown/README.md

 ## Details about Me :

 - 🔭 I’m currently working on Grupo GPS as Junior Backend Developer
-- 🌱 I’m currently learning Cloud - AWS, ReactJS and Docker
+- 🌱 I’m currently learning ReactJS
 - 📫 How to reach me: Linkedln or Email
 - 😄 Pronouns: He/His